trnsrt/ts/_drafts/financial-freedom.md

 tags: Yazılar, Articles
 ---

-Traditional finance is going through difficult times: Haunted by its own past it is failing to adopt to changing customer demands.
-What are key problems they are facing?
+Traditional finance is going through difficult times: Haunted by its own past it is failing to adapt to changing customer demands.
+What are the key problems they are facing?
 How would DeFi address them?

-Our last post was about digital identities. *Summary:* Tech giants are getting more and more powerful everyday posing a threat to privacy and in essence to freedom. *Solution:* Give power back to individuals.
+Our last post was about digital identities. *Summary:* Tech giants are getting more and more powerful every day posing a threat to privacy and in essence to freedom. *Solution:* Give power back to individuals.
 How?
 A decentralized model, where the users fully own and control their digital identity.

 | ![freedom](/assets/girl-2940655_800.jpg)|
 |:--:|